joshuaold/react-net-cicd/server/README.md

-### IMPROVEMENTS
+### OVERVIEW

 The project is a .NET Core Web API project
-Converting the project into a .NET Core Web API was done to make it simpler and more robust.
-Cross-platform capabailities, better performance and scalability, and containerization are one of the major technical reasons.
-And because the role I am applying for is a .NET Core focused role, this hopefully shows how .NET Framework projects can be converted into .NET Core

 Clean Architecture was used to structure the solution with Domain Driven Design serving as an inspiration.
 The aim for me was to try and create a common language between technical teams and business teams and this architecture is the perfect for it.
 Having a common language allows for better communication (removes barriers), and not just in IT but in all walks of life too.
 When tech and non-tech teams discuss, this allows them to talk in domain concepts (Core) instead of translating business terms into technical terms and vice-versa

-There are 4 layers: Web, Infrastructure, Core, Unit.Tests Core is where the domain (business logic) lies Infrastructure houses the data access layer
+There are 4 layers: Web, Infrastructure, Core, Unit.Tests
+* Core is where the domain (business logic) lies
+* Infrastructure houses the data access layer
-Web is where the API controllers are, including the request/response objects Unit.Tests is where unit tests can be found.
+* Web is where the API controllers are, including the request/response objects
+* Unit.Tests is where unit tests can be found.
 At the moment, only a unit tests for ProductController is present but we would add more here as needed

 The architecture dependencies look like as follows (excluding Unit.Tests):

-Web -> Core, Infrastructure
+* Web -> Core, Infrastructure
-Infrastructure -> Core
+* Infrastructure -> Core
-Core -> N/A
+* Core -> N/A

 ### THINGS THAT NEED TO BE DONE